 What to Expect & What to Bring

-1. Standard CDS Training (27-hour, includes overnight shelter simulation).
+CDS Training (25-hours, includes overnight shelter simulation).
 Open to anyone at least 18 years of age and registration is required.
-Child life specialists will receive 10 PDU’s for this training.
-Each training may have a different start/end time and schedule, but the content is the same (see content details below).
-Often, the 27-hour training begins at about 5pm on a Friday night and ends Saturday evening, however, some training schedules are different.
-Registrants will be given the specific start/end time for the training before the training.
+Child life specialists will receive 9 PDU’s for this training.
+Often, the training begins at about 4pm on a Friday night and ends Saturday evening, however, some training schedules are different.
+The content is the same for each training regardless of the differing training schedules (see below).
 This training includes an overnight shelter simulation experience.
 This is a valuable part of the training where participants sleep (often on Red Cross cots) in a room with other participants who they may have just met.

-All CDS trainings cover the same five modules (duration and mode may vary):
+All CDS trainings cover the same five modules:

 - Module 1: Who We Are